medelman17/tn-justice-bus/memory-bank/progress.md

 - **[2025-04-12]**: Updated .clinerules to explicitly allow research-oriented MCP tools in both PLAN and ACT modes.
 - **[2025-04-12]**: Implemented Next.js 15 Route Groups for improved code organization while maintaining the original URL structure.

-This document reflects the project progress after integrating Next.js 15 Route Groups to improve code organization while maintaining the original URL structure, setting the foundation for future routing enhancements.
+This document reflects the project progress after completing the NextAuth.js v5 migration, implementing all the necessary changes to ensure edge compatibility, and updating the memory bank to reflect this milestone.